grahamcarman/docs/astro/env-vars-astro.md

 3. Click **Edit Variables**.

 4. Enter an environment variable key and value.
 For sensitive credentials that should be treated with an additional layer of security, select the **Secret** checkbox.
-This will permanently hide the variable's value from all users in your Workspace.
+This permanently hides the variable's value from all users in your Workspace.

 5. Click **Add**.